Blue Medicine: Lesson In Unconditional Love

 Back in 1990, I had the opportunity to volunteer with Mother Teresa.

-I took a training in health issues around care-taking.
-I was helping the sister to give the medicine to these dying women.
+I took a training in health issues around caretaking.
+I was helping the Sisters there give medicine to these dying women.
 And some of them had very intense medical issues.
 I mean, I'd never seen people with those medical issues.

 I had organized all the medicines, and I was given clear instructions.
 I made sure I read all the directions in how to use these medicines, how to apply them, and all of that.

 So there I was, and I was very proud of myself -- first of all, for not making a disgusted face when interfacing with the patients -- because some of the illnesses I was seeing were really new to me.

 Then, I was about being efficient.
 I had all my things very well-organized, and I was taking care of what I thought my job was.

 Then comes this old lady who had all kinds of sores and things on her head and everywhere.
 I thought I knew exactly what she needed.
 I had the medicines right in front of me.
 And there she was, not wanting me to put anything on her!

 There was a line of people waiting for me to take care of them.
 So I found myself in this situation where I did not know what to do.
 I mean, I had the medicine that I was ready to put on her, but she wasn't allowing me to administer the medicine.